Gilbertat/SYKanZhiHu/README.md

 clone is,open the xcworkspace file, if the file is a blank,please use terminal and cd to the project directory execute pod update command
 ## Status
 3-1-2016 The first version is finished
+3-3-2016 Jump from App to another App

 ## Open source library used
 - [Alamofire][1]
 - [Kingfisher][2]